-Jon Polin and Rachel Goldberg-Polin became global advocates for hostage freedom after their son, Hersh, was kidnapped by Hamas on October 7, 2023, following severe injury.
-For nearly a year, they traveled the world meeting with leaders, speaking publicly, and urging action for Hersh and all hostages.
+Rachel Goldberg-Polin became a global advocate for hostage freedom after her son, Hersch, was kidnapped by Hamas on October 7, 2023, following severe injury.
+For nearly a year, her and her husband Jon traveled the world meeting with leaders, speaking publicly, and urging action for Hersh and all hostages.
 On day 330, the IDF confirmed Hersh was murdered in captivity along with five other young hostages.

-Despite unimaginable loss, Jon and Rachel continue to share their story and their message of hope and resilience across the globe, including VOICES 2026.
-Grounded in their faith and sustained by community support, they have turned their grief into purpose: working toward a more vibrant Israel and a strong, democratic Jewish life.
-Their commitment to tikkun olam inspires action, builds resilience, and rallies others to join in communal repair.
+Despite unimaginable loss, Rachel continues to share her story and her message of hope and resilience across the globe, including VOICES 2026.
+Grounded in her faith and sustained by community support, Rachel has turned her grief into purpose: working toward a more vibrant Israel and a strong, democratic Jewish life.
+Her commitment to tikkun olam inspires action, builds resilience, and rallies others to join in communal repair.

 Jacki Karsh is a six-time Emmy-nominated journalist with more than a decade of reporting for the LA County Channel, where she covers civic life, culture, and humanitarian issues across Los Angeles.
 Her earlier work includes The Westside Current, Westside TV, CityTV Santa Monica, and Young Hollywood.